Brighton and Dyke Railway: Operation

 Turner describes the passenger train service in 1904-1905: Railmotor services had not then been started.
 On weekdays and Sundays there were four trains each way between Brighton and The Dyke, the first leaving Brighton on weekdays at 10 :25 and the last leaving The Dyke at 17:10; on Sundays the corresponding times were 10:00 and 17:15.
 The journey time, including a stop at Hove, was 20 minutes to The Dyke, and 18 or 19 minutes from there back to Brighton.
 The morning weekday service (10:25 from Brighton) and its return working at 11:15 from The Dyke, also conveyed goods wagons.
 For the latter purpose there was a siding serving the outer end of the east side of the single platform at The Dyke, the platform therefore acting as a dock.
 The Sunday service of four trains each way also ran on Christmas Day.

 There was a small goods yard at the summit; it received some coal and cattle food and sent out little more than an occasional load of hay.

 Golf Club Halt

-The first halt on the branch was opened in 1891 only 62 chains from the terminus and was for the use of the Golf Club.
+The first halt on the branch, Golf Club Halt was opened in 1891 only 62 chains from the terminus and was for the use of the Golf Club.
 An electric bell in the clubhouse rang automatically when the starting signal at the station was lowered to advise intending passengers to drink up.